GabrielBernardoDaSilva/Bifrost/README.md

 ## Obs:.

-- There are more traditional approaches developed by more people, such as Bevy, Amethist Specs...
+- There are more traditional approaches developed by more people, such as [Bevy](https://github.com/bevyengine/bevy), [Specs](https://github.com/amethyst/specs)...

 ## Getting Started